immaxkent/HarbergerNFTs/DESIGN_NOTES.md

 ## Foreclosure

-- We put an evaluative cliff in place modifyable via setters, for the payment of taxes and ensure we have covered twice block time past that cliff to check for tax payments/modifications.
+- We put an evaluative cliff in place for the payment of taxes.
+Payments ensure we have covered twice block time past that cliff to allow space for tax payments/modifications.
 If unpaid, the asset is confiscated and 'sold' (transferred) to the treasury via a dedicated call, the function `evaluateAndAddress()`.

 ## Footnotes & Running Thoughts wrt Original Spec